Project Car Buying Guide

 Non-Original Engine

 Matching numbers cars don't drive any better or faster than a non-numbers-matching car.
 Will it be more of a show car or a driver?
-It's really up to you if it matters, but remember that matching-numbers cars will always cost more and always be worth more.
+It's really up to you if it matters, but remember that a documented, matching-numbers cars will always cost more and always be worth more.

 Real vs Fake